farrukh-nadeem/Jira-Data-Transformation/README.md

 **5. Lessons Learned**

- + What Worked Well:
++What Worked Well:

     1. Standardized taxonomy made cross-team tickets discoverable
     2. Adding components and feature types to tickets along with time spent helped identify key strengths and weaknesses of developers.

- !
-What I'd Improve Next Time:
+!What I'd Improve Next Time:

     1. Add automated alerts when critical tickets stall
     2. Add python script for data transformation to eliminate the remaining need for manual intervention.